sergey-vinnichenko/Crypto_Trading_Strategy_Real_Time_Tester/README.md

 7. Strategy result analyser
 ## What Is The Main Function ##
 ## How to Build a Strategy List ##
+The description of the strategies is contained in a 'config.py' file in the 'tr_view' folder.
+Here is a quote from that file:
 ```python
 strategy_list = {